File a Biweekly Claim

 Receiving Benefit Payments

-Benefit payments are issued by direct deposit or debit card.
+Benefit payments are issued by

 The first week of the benefit year that you are unemployed and eligible for benefits is called the "waiting week."
 No UC is payable for the waiting week.
 You must claim and serve the waiting week after you have filed an application for benefits.